 Internet governance is one of the most important global policy issues in the world today.
 How we manage the Internet will define much of our society, if we take into account the impact of the Internet and instant communication on today's society.

-Through this section (links below and on the right) you can access research papers, blogs, videos and visualisations of the main Internet governance issues.
+Through this section (links below and on the right) you can access alumni research papers, blogs by faculty members and alumni, and videos and visualisations of the main Internet governance issues.
 The ‘IG Building Under Construction’ (image below), a mapping of Internet governance issues, provides a good starting point.

 In the past 13 years, Diplo has trained over 1,500 professionals from 160 countries worldwide.
 Learn more about Diplo's Internet governance courses, including the Master's in Contemporary Diplomacy with a specialisation in Internet governance, and join the online Internet governance community of alumni and IG professions.
 Many of these professionals are now among the world's emerging leaders and pioneers in the digital world.